NishchayAnand/software-engineering/Backend Engineering/Distributed Systems/What is Distributed Transaction?.md

 5. Use an outbox pattern for reliably publishing events (payment_succeeded, reservation.created) and a separate dispatcher to push to the broker.
 This prevents message loss when your process crashes after DB commit but before publishing.

+> **NOTE:** Make every remote operation idempotent, classify errors, retry only transient failures with exponential backoff + jitter and circuit breakers, and for long-running or multi-step flows use asynchronous retries via sagas/outbox + DLQ rather than blocking database transactions.
+Compensate with explicit compensating actions where needed.

 ---